UniversalDependencies/docs/_is/index.md

 ## Syntax

 Subjects have the following characteristics:
-* Word order: Icelandic is an SVO language although SVO and VS(O) structures may occur as well as OVS (rare).
+* Word order: Icelandic is an SVO language although other structures may occur, especially in older stages of the language.
 * Case marking: Subjects usually occur in nominative case but quirky subjects take accusative, dative or genitive case (rare).

 Objects have the following characteristics: